 Plain Language Legal Glossary

 A glossary is an alphabetical list of words with explanations.
 This glossary is a list of legal words with definitions in plain language.
 We want to help you understand these words because they may come up when talking about guardianship, supported decision-making, and alternatives to guardianship.
+You can also read this glossary in PDF format.

 Advance Directive – a written statement that shares your choices, goals and wishes for health care if you are not able to express them yourself.
 Advance means this is written before something happens to your health.
 In some states, it allows you to pick who you want to make health care decisions for you if you are unable to do that.
 This person is called a health care agent or a health care proxy (see below for definitions).